Do you continually deliver results within your organization?

 Lastly, with the advent of advanced technology, many effective leaders utilize project-planning software that is relatively inexpensive and can guide you through an organized process.

-In addition, the output of the software (whether plain word documents or more complex mind maps) allows you to easy communicate your plans with your key stakeholders.
+In addition, the output of the software (whether plain word documents or more complex mind maps) allows you to easily communicate your plans with your key stakeholders.

 This “involvement of others” links directly to the second critical step in the effective delivery of results on time.